Finance for Microbreweries: Helping you share in the profits of the brewing revolution

 You are unlikely to find an existing brewery of the size you need, but you may be able to convert premises such as a redundant church or school, or a warehouse.
 Alternatively, a standard industrial building may be entirely suitable for building your brewery, although you may need to consider climate control.

-The costs of business premises will vary substantially across the country, but wherever you want to operate, a commercial mortgage can help you buy business premises.
+The costs of business premises will vary substantially across the country, but wherever you want to operate, a Commercial Mortgage can help you buy business premises.
 A deposit of 20-35% will usually be required.

 A lending manager will look at each application and will set the rate based on the risks and potential outlined in your business plan.

 Commercial Property Finance is always arranged on an individual basis.
-Get our help finding the most competitive lender. <link to commercial property finance>
+Get our help finding the most competitive lender.

 You will need a wide range of equipment to set up your brewing operation.
 This may include: